jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 In order to follow this, you'll need access to a terminal (or console) and you'll need Node, Node Version Manager, and git installed.

+> All of the code (and commits) are availble on GitHub: https://github.com/example-gatsby-typescript-blog/example-gatsby-typescript-blog.github.io

 # Getting started

 First you want to create a folder for your project: